FimomilI/ReverseRADEX/README.md

   **Table 1:** The main dependencies of ReverseRADEX, listed in [requirements.txt](./requirements.txt "requirements.txt").
 </div>

-The only tested operating system is (Ubuntu) Linux but ReverseRADEX should be able to run on other platforms (like MacOS, Windows) as well. \
+The only tested operating system is (Ubuntu) Linux but ReverseRADEX should be able to run on other platforms (like MacOS, Windows) as well.

+> **Note**
-I tried running SpectralRadex on Windows in the past but to no avail.
+> I tried running SpectralRadex on Windows in the past but to no avail.
 The author(s) of Spectralradex do claim [OS independence](https://github.com/uclchem/SpectralRadex/blob/20768fdf577bd38b40f98cee0eb97400c48443a2/setup.py#L41) however.

 ### Installation

-To install ReverseRADEX, it is **recommended** to create a virtual python (3.6) environment (e.g. using [venv](https://docs.python.org/3/library/venv.html)) and pip install the [requirements.txt](./requirements.txt "requirements.txt") file,
+To install ReverseRADEX, it is **recommended** to create a virtual python environment (e.g. using [venv](https://docs.python.org/3/library/venv.html)) and pip install the [requirements.txt](./requirements.txt "requirements.txt") file,

 ```shell
 pip install requirements.txt